johnmyleswhite/Style.jl/README.md

     x[1,2]

-(6) Never use a space before a comma:
+(8) Never insert a space before a comma:

 **Good style**